 When it comes to fertilising your vegetable garden you can become overwhelmed with the choices available.
 There are some manufactured options out there that give you the exact combinations of nutrition your plants need, however, I opt for organic matter that will over the long term improve my soil.

 For any manure that you use, make sure you either mix it in with your soil or allow it to compost (rot) down so it doesn’t burn your plants.
+When purchasing manure, to get more bang for your buck, opt for premium as opposed to blended mixes.

 If we have to buy fertiliser, this is our go to.
 If you were collecting from the field, make sure you head for the older patties, as fresh manure has high levels of ammonia which can damage your plants, there is also the risk of E.coli.
 Cow manure that you purchase is gentle enough to sprinkle around and add to your garden bed preparation.